rcwoshimao/several-ducks-datahacks25/about_project.md

 ## How we built it

-Webscraped 2,000 YouTube clips from a public kaggle dataset [link](https://www.kaggle.com/datasets/googleai/musiccaps?resource=download) and did transfer learning on a 286 million parameter multi-modal OpenAI audio analysis model called Whisper-small.
+Webscraped 2,000 YouTube clips from a public [kaggle dataset](https://www.kaggle.com/datasets/googleai/musiccaps?resource=download) and did transfer learning on a 286 million parameter multi-modal OpenAI audio analysis model called Whisper-small.

 Utilized Gemini API to simulate tweets with prompt engineering.

-Used a pre-trained sentiment analysis model from HuggingFace [link](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) trained on 124 million tweets from January 2018 to December 2021 to determine and visualize the overall trend in responses to the audio file.
+Used a pre-trained [sentiment analysis model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) from HuggingFace trained on 124 million tweets from January 2018 to December 2021 to determine and visualize the overall trend in responses to the audio file.

 ## Challenges we ran into